MCruces-fz/TRISTAN-journey-simulation/README.md

         * *...*
     + ***...***
 - ***OUTPUT***: here are stored the output histograms
+- ***SUMMARY***: only generated if is set "SRY_dir": 1 in config.json.
+Here are stored all summaries, one for each simulation.

 ## Program files:
 - *main.py*: main file which manages all functionalities.